BryceFitzgerald/Weather-Station/README.md

 # Weather-Station
-This is the source code, design diagrams, and project notes for a small weather station.
+This repositiory contains the source code, design diagrams, and project notes for a small weather station.